 Pushing a buggy or thinking about a bike ride?

 The Forest has no trails with prepared surfaces, so it can be somewhat bumpy pushing a buggy or riding a bike over the rough, uneven and sometimes baked-hard ground.
 Also, puncture alert - beware thorns hiding in the grass, so bring a puncture repair kit with you, just in case!

-We would normally offer a programme of activities for youngsters during the school holidays but will not be able to do so this year because of COVID 19 precautions..
+We would normally offer a programme of activities for youngsters during the school holidays but will not be able to do so this year because of coronavirus precautions..

 Eating and Shopping